Shhsvri/BIOF074-RNAseq_Analysis/lectures/Day2_RNAseq/lessons/03_RNAseq_alignment.md

 ---
 title: "RNAseq Alignment with STAR"
 author: "Shahin Shahsavari"
-date: November 2021
+date: May 2022
 ---

 Approximate time: 90 minutes

 ## Learning Objectives:

+* Exploring the genomics files
 * Understanding the alignment method STAR utilizes to align sequence reads to the reference genome
 * Identifying the intricacies of alignment tools used in NGS analysis (parameters, usage, etc)
 * Choosing appropriate STAR alignment parameters for our dataset
+* Hands-on alignment

 ## Read Alignment

+The RNAseq workflow begins with quality control and alignment, similar to the other NGS applications.
+Alignment is followed by read counting within features.
+Then, library normalization and statistical analysis is performed, followed by data visualization.

 <img src="../img/RNAseqWorkflow.png" width="400">

 ## Directory Set-up

-To start with variant calling, we need to set-up our directory structure, and ensure we have all the softwares that we need.
+To start with RNAseq analysis, we need to set-up our directory structure, and ensure we have all the softwares that we need.

 In order to remain organized, I always prepare my directory as follows using `mkdir`:

 ```
-~/Day3/
+~/Day2/
     ├── raw_data/
     ├── quality_control/
     ├── results/